 The Fitbit Flex 2 has a good thing going on: it's simple, stylish and unobtrusive.
 It won't be for those who want more data such as heart-rate or GPS tracking, but it's a great device for those after basic tracking.

-The Fitbit Ionic not only brings a solid, lightweight design with a beautiful screen, it also adds built-in GPS and dedicated swim functionality that the earlier Blaze, positioned a little further down this list, was lacking.
-With a new and improved heart-rate monitor, smart notifications, future payment capability and all the features Fitbit users will have come to know and love, the Ionic is Fitbit's strongest smartwatch yet.
+The Fitbit Ionic not only brings a solid, lightweight design with a beautiful screen, it also adds built-in GPS and dedicated swim functionality that the earlier Blaze, was lacking.
+With a new and improved heart-rate monitor, smart notifications, payment capability and all the features Fitbit users will have come to know and love, the Ionic is Fitbit's strongest smartwatch yet.

-It's not cheap though, priced at £299, and there are a few annoyances, such as the lack of advanced smartwatch features.
+It's not cheap though and there are a few annoyances, such as the lack of advanced smartwatch features.
 The Ionic successfully bridges the gap between fitness tracker and smartwatch though so if you're looking for a device that fulfils both these categories, this might be the one for you.

 The Garmin Vivomove is a wearable for those who want tech to infiltrate their lives in a less obvious, attention-seeking manner.
-It's an activity tracker that carries out its job in an understated manner and, most importantly, is a looker.
-It shows that Garmin devices needn't be hulking lumps around the wrist.
-It's a wearable that will get you moving without looking like you're making an effort, and offer encouragement on the most basic of fitness goals - increased movement.
+It's an activity tracker that carries out its job in an understated manner - a wearable that will get you moving without looking like you're making an effort, and offer encouragement on the most basic of fitness goals - increased movement.

 The Samsung Gear Fit 2 features excellent built-in GPS and heart-rate monitoring, along with a beautiful large screen that is not only nice to look at but responsive too.